nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [Gitkube 🌟](https://github.com/hasura/gitkube) is a tool for building and deploying Docker images on Kubernetes using git push.
 After a simple initial setup, users can simply keep git push-ing their repos to build and deploy to Kubernetes automatically.
 - [vesion-checker](https://github.com/jetstack/version-checker) is a Kubernetes utility for observing the current versions of images running in the cluster, as well as the latest available upstream.
 These checks get exposed as Prometheus metrics to be viewed on a dashboard, or soft alert cluster operators.
 - [Descheduler for Kubernetes 🌟](https://github.com/kubernetes-sigs/descheduler) -> [wecloudpro.com: Balance your Kubernetes cluster](https://www.wecloudpro.com/2020/11/01/Balance-your-kubernetes-cluster.html)
+- [kubediff 🌟](https://github.com/weaveworks/kubediff) is a tool for Kubernetes to show you the differences between your running configuration and your version controlled configuration.
+- [awslabs/karpenter](https://github.com/awslabs/karpenter) Karpenter is a metrics-driven autoscaler built for Kubernetes and can run in any Kubernetes cluster anywhere.
+It's performant, extensible, and can autoscale anything that implements the Kubernetes scale subresource.
+- [ekglue - Envoy/Kubernetes glue](https://github.com/jrockway/ekglue) ekglue is a projects that facilitates connecting Kubernetes and Envoy, allowing Envoy to read Kubernetes services and endpoints as clusters (via CDS) and endpoints (via EDS).
+- [salesforce/Craft](https://github.com/salesforce/craft) CRAFT helps you to create Kubernetes Operators in a robust and generic way for any resource, letting developers focus on CRUD operations of resource management in a Dockerfile.
+- [hyscale 🌟](https://github.com/hyscale/hyscale) HyScale takes a declarative definition of your service config and it generates Dockerfile, Container Image, Kubernetes Manifests (YAMLs) and deploys to any Kubernetes Cluster.

 ## Enforcing Policies and governance for kubernetes workloads with Conftest
 * [Accelerated Feedback Loops when Developing for Kubernetes with Conftest](https://engineering.plex.com/posts/kubernetes-policy-conftest) Learn how to validate Kubernetes resources with Conftest for faster feedback loops